 *New Office as of 2019: 4318B Wesley W. Posvar Hall

-Dr. Maximilian T. Schuster is an assistant professor of practice in the Department of Administrative and Policy Studies where he teaches master and doctoral-level courses in higher education and student affairs.
+Dr. Maximilian T. Schuster is an assistant professor of practice in the Department of Administrative and Policy Studies where he teaches master and doctoral-level courses in higher education and student affairs and also maintains an affiliation with the Gender, Sexuality, and Women's Studies program.
 Dr. Schuster’s scholarly activities broadly explore the lived experiences of college students with minoritized identities, drawing heavily on organizational culture, campus climate, college student identity development, and critical frameworks.
 Dr. Schuster is the recipient of several research grants and awards from student affairs and higher education professional associations.
 Most recently, he was selected for the 2020-21 NASPA Emerging Faculty Leader Academy and received a grant award from the ACPA Commission for Admissions, Orientation, and First-Year Experience and the National Resource Center for the First-Year Experience and Students in Transition to explore the campus experiences of students during the 2016 presidential election.
 He is also finishing a research grant from the Association of College and University Housing Officers-International, which examines the ways that resident assistants with intersecting minoritized identities experience, perceive, and make sense of their roles on campus.

 Prior to joining the faculty, Dr. Schuster enjoyed seven years of professional experience in student affairs, working in residence life and student life offices.
 During his tenure as a student affairs educator, he cumulatively supervised more than 100 resident assistants, mentored graduate student assistants, directed program budgeting and implementation, coordinated student development, and contributed to retention initiatives.
 He also presented roughly two dozen times at national conferences on student affairs assessment, organizational culture, and student engagement.